Tony Allen (basketball): Personal life

+Legal issues

 In November 2005, Allen was indicted on three counts of aggravated battery following a fight which led to a shooting in August 2005 in Chicago.
 He was found not guilty at trial in April 2007.

 On October 7, 2021, Allen was indicted for insurance fraud in the Southern District of New York for allegedly defrauding the NBA's health and welfare benefit plan.
 On August 8, 2023, Allen was sentenced to three years of probation and community service with supervision, avoiding prison altogether, due to him paying back most of the $420,000 he had taken illegally before being arrested.
 The arrest in 2021 was considered the biggest reason for why Allen's #9 wasn't retired during the 2021–22 season alongside teammate Zach Randolph and instead was delayed until March 15, 2025, against the Miami Heat.

 On November 28, 2021, Allen was charged with domestic assault, domestic vandalism, and interference with emergency calls in connection with an incident involving his wife.
 In January 2022, the charges were dismissed.

 On November 5, 2025 Allen was arrested in Arkansas and charged with multiple drug offenses.
 According to police, Allen was a passenger in a vehicle when the Poinsett County Sheriff's Department stopped it on Interstate 555 near Memphis.
 During a search of the vehicle, police found controlled substances and drug paraphernalia.
 Both Allen and the driver were arrested.